adamallo/PISCA/README.md

         <ambiguity code="?" states="@ABCDEFGHIJKLMNOPQRSTUVWXYZ["/>
 </generalDataType>
 ```
-**The data type must be specified before the alignments**

 ####Ascertainment correction bias:
-Corrects for the absence of a specific invariable state (in principle the wild-type) in the sequences. **Important: There cannot be invariable positions with the sate that is being corrected for in the alignment.** If some are being obtained, but most are lost and therefore they need to be corrected, those instances have to be trimmed from the alignment.
-The block structure is almost equivalent to the usual CharacterPatterns, with the addition of the parameter _state_ that indicates the missing invariable state that has to be corrected for.
+Corrects for the absence of a specific invariable state (in principle the wild-type) in the sequences. **Important: There cannot be invariable positions with the sate that is being corrected for in the alignment.** If some are present in the data (but most are lost and therefore they need to be corrected for) they must be trimmed from the alignment.

+The block structure is almost equivalent to the usual CharacterPatterns, with the addition of the parameter _state_ that indicates the missing invariable state that has to be corrected for (H is wildtype in the generalDataType used by our CNV substitution matrix).

 ```
 <ascertainedCharacterPatterns id="patterns">